webkom/office-dashboard/README.md

 The webkom office dashboard uses different data sources to display information about the office, its environment, and the members of the office.

+_Do note that the dashboard and data sources require you to be on the NTNU network, either through VPN or at campus._

 ![Dashboard](../assets/dashboard.png?raw=true)

 _<p align="center">laget med :beer: av webkom</p>_